 They were custom designed by a company in North America that’s a pioneer in developing equipment for the craft brewing industry.
 The restaurant is also a busy fast food pizzeria that serves tasty thin crust pizza and salads.
-Doug and I split a pizza and a large salad.
+We split a pizza and a large salad.
 If you’re looking for a quick bite with high quality, fresh food, and great beer, give it a try.

 Click on smaller images to view full size

-For dinner, we decided to dine at a restaurant that was rated number 1 on Trip Advisor for the Temecula area.
-It’s called Trattoria Toscana and is located in a large open shopping center.
-It’s a tiny but attractive establishment owned by Pietro, a recent immigrant from Sardinia, Italy.
+For dinner, we dined at Trattoria Toscana which was rated number 1 on TripAdvisor for the Temecula area.
+It’s a tiny but attractive establishment owned by Pietro, a recent immigrant from Sardinia, Italy, and is located in a large shopping center.
 Our waiter was Gino from Parma, Italy.
-Pietro told us he opened the restaurant only 18 months ago but we could see why it’s rated number 1.
+Pietro told us he opened the restaurant only 18 months before but we could see why it’s rated number 1.

 Trattoria Toscana is truly authentic Italian.
 We felt like we’d been transported back to Italy with every bite.
 Both of us started off with the Bruschetta di tre colori.
 Each piece of bread had a different topping.

-- Asparagus, garlic, olive oil and aged Pecorino
+- Asparagus, garlic, olive oil, and aged Pecorino

-- fresh tomatoes, basil olive oil and garlic
+- fresh tomatoes, basil olive oil, and garlic

-- Sautéed mushrooms, garlic, parsley and olive oil.
+- Sautéed mushrooms, garlic, parsley, and olive oil.

 My mouth is watering just thinking about it.

-Pietro hand crafted some of the furniture in the trattoria out of carved wood.
+Pietro handcrafted some of the furniture in the trattoria out of carved wood.
 It added to the ambiance.

 The waitress also gave us two servings of their famous coffee cake for free.
 Like a good girl, I only ate half of my breakfast and took home the rest.
 Mo’s was busy when we arrived, but we called ahead and were seated almost immediately.